Air Curtains and Air Screens

 Air Velocities

-- mass times the velocity squared
+- mass times velocity squared

 In general the discharge velocities should not exceed